 In 1976, Tiffin Metal Products acquired the Sentinel Coin Locker® division from Rohr-Flxible Company, making us one of two U.S. Manufacturers of coin operated lockers in the country.

-Early in the 90’s the Company recognized the need for ergonomic tables for assembly and inspection use in industry.
-The metal cabinet line was discontinued as we then knew it and very quickly evolved into work centers with height and tilt adjustment.
-Throughout the 90’s that line had grown to be known as Tiffin Systems™.
+Early in the 90’s the Company recognized the need for ergonomic tables for the assembly and inspection use in the industry.
+The metal cabinet line was discontinued and very quickly evolved into work centers with height and tilt adjustment.
+Throughout the 90’s that line grew to be known as Tiffin Systems™.

-During this period we also added to our ergonomic product line by developing Work Seats industrial task seating and Work Mats anti-fatigue floor matting.
-The Company’s license arrangement with the German firm that originally developed the Work Seats system remained in place until June 2005 when it was sold to make room for the expansion of our locker and custom lines.
-The Company’s current employment is approximately 80 and today we operate in more than 100,000 square feet of buildings.
-Our new 20,000-square-foot assembly, pack and shipping building increases efficiency and adds capacity to our facility.
+During this period we also added to our ergonomic product line by developing Work Seats, industrial task seating and Work Mats, anti-fatigue floor matting.
+The Company’s license arrangement with the German firm that originally developed the Work Seats system remained in place until June 2005 when it was sold to make room for expansion of our locker and custom lines.